 At this time of year our beautiful allotment plots start to come to life.
 Nothing is more rewarding that watching your efforts come into fruition throughout the year by enjoying the summer salads, fruit pies and winter veg all from your own allotment plot.

-Besides this you will also join an enthusiastic community of allotment holders who will advise, encourage and support throughout the year as you become a member of the Alveston Allotment Association.
+Allotment plot holders join an enthusiastic community of other allotment holders who will advise, encourage and support throughout the year.
+All allotment holders are members of the Alveston Allotment Association.

-The Parish Council is delighted to inform residents of Alveston, Rudgeway and Earthcott that two plots have become vacant (just at the right time of year) and this could be yours for an annual fee of just £28.35.
+The Parish Council is delighted to answer questions from residents of Alveston, Rudgeway and Earthcott should you be interested (there is a short waiting list).
+All this could be yours for an annual fee of just £32.00.

 TAKE THE ALLOTMENT CHALLENGE - Contact the Parish Clerk for further information on: firstname.lastname@example.org or 01454 413550.